midas-network/covid19-scenario-modeling-hub/auxiliary-data/README.md

   for the United States and States: April 1, 2020 to July 1,
   2022: available
   [here](https://www.census.gov/data/datasets/time-series/demo/popest/2020s-state-detail.html).

-A python and R script are available to generate the data.
+A python and R script are available in the [data-locations/](./data-locations/) folder to generate the data.

 ## Addtional Resources